h4x0rz4330/forking-haxorz/haxorz_SRS.md

 -	View tutorials on how to play the game
 -	Play the game with a random set of 1-3 other players (this number is chosen by the player)

-Future versions are planned to have the following actions added:
+Future patch versions are planned to have the following actions added:
 -	Purchase and use of in-game cosmetic items
 -	Viewing of the player’s overall win-loss statistics
 -	Viewing of a leaderboard which shows top scoring players